itsarisid/university/Advance Module/Automated Marketing.md

 # The Ultimate Marketing Automation Platform
-Make your marketing campaigns smarter and more efficient with OpenEduCat.
+Make your marketing campaigns smarter and more efficient with IIWI.
 Integrate email marketing with CRM, leverage analytics to drive your product sales, and develop an effective customer lifecycle with personalized communications across channels.

 ### IIWI Marketing Automation Tool: A Comprehensive Smart Email Marketing Tool
 Streamline your lead nurturing and conversion processes with our suite of tools.
 From email marketing to social media and mobile apps, we have a solution that fits your needs so you can stay focused on what’s really important - closing deals.